-Semesters and class terms/periods at JAIST are shown in the Table below.
+Semesters and class terms/periods at JAIST are shown in the Appendix Table below.
 Each class is 100-minute long, and a class meets 14 times in one term to complete a course bearing 2 credits.
 Refer to the syllabus for details of each course.
-One credit is awarded for the study amounts of 45 hours in self-study periods in addition to class periods (for the Required courses A, one credit is awarded for the study amounts in accordance with the necessary workload for appropriate results as defined by the supervisor).
+One credit is awarded for the study amounts of 45 hours of self-study periods and class periods in total (for the Required courses A, one credit is awarded for the study amounts in accordance with the necessary workload for appropriate results as defined by the supervisor).
 Students are expected to plan their coursework and keep their study record, accordingly using a study/plan record (See the section VI.4.2 for details) under the guidance of their supervisor so that they can have sufficient time for their efficient academic work toward a degree acquisition.